 I was lucky that I had a great lot of officers and soldiers who accepted me, supported my ideas and worked wholeheartedly to ensure fulfilment of all my dreams.
 I must sincerely thank all Officers, JCOs, NCOs and soldiers and a special high-five for our Subedar Major (SM) Thangaswamy who kept me in high spirits with his sense of humour.

-Listening to an interview of Brigadier General Ross Coffman of the US Army on military leadership, I was fascinated by his revelation that it was his father who too served the US Army was the one who instilled in him a duty to serve the nation, and to love the men and women who fought alongside.
+Listening to an interview of Brigadier General Ross Coffman of the US Army on military leadership, I was fascinated by his revelation that it was his father who too served the US Army who instilled in him a duty to serve the nation, and to love the men and women who fought alongside.
 General Coffman narrated an incident with his father.

 A close relative was skimming through the pages of his father’s album and came across some photographs of his father as the Platoon Commander with Sergeant Elvis Presley.
-He said “If you sell these photographs, you will earn huge money.”
+He said, “If you sell these photographs, you will earn huge money.”

 When Elvis Presley turned 18 on January 8, 1953, he fulfilled his patriotic duty and legal obligation by registering for the US Army draft.
-At that time he was a rock and roll music sensation.
+At that time, he was a rock and roll music sensation.
 Though the US Army offered Presley an option to enlist in Special Services to entertain the troops, he decided to serve as a regular soldier.
 This earned him the respect of his fellow soldiers and countrymen.
-Thus Presley became US Army Serial Number 53310761 and after his basic training was assigned to D Company of the Third Armored Division’s 1st Medium Tank Battalion.
-This took him to Germany on October 1, 1958 and he served with the Regiment until March 2, 1960.
+Thus, Presley became US Army Serial Number 53310761 and after his basic training was assigned to D Company of the Third Armored Division’s 1st Medium Tank Battalion.
+This took him to Germany on October 1, 1958, and he served with the Regiment until March 2, 1960.
 On January 20, 1960, Presley was promoted to the rank of Sergeant.

 What impressed young Ross the most was his dad’s reply.
 “I love all the soldiers who served with me.
 My love for them will never be on sale.“

-On assuming command of a Surveillance and Target Acquisition (SATA) Regiment at our operational area in Rajasthan during June 2002, where we were deployed to go into battle at any moment, I walked into our office and asked for the ‘Last Will and Testament’ of all soldiers.
+On assuming command of a Surveillance and Target Acquisition (SATA) Battery at our operational area in Rajasthan during June 2002, where we were deployed to go into battle at any moment, I walked into our office and asked for the ‘Last Will and Testament’ of all soldiers.
 I realised that most were incomplete or inaccurate with respect to the name of the next of kin, spouse and children.
 When I inspected the documents of the clerks who were responsible for their preparation, I found the same glaring errors and omissions.
 Realising the gravity of the situation at the juncture when war clouds were looming, I decided to automate the personal documentation of our personnel, starting with the generation of the Last Will.

 Having served throughout with a Medium Artillery Regiment, and on staff assignments, I had a very basic, broad based knowledge and exposure to the equipment and operational functioning of my new unit which was all about radars, surveillance equipment and survey.
 Achieving thorough proficiency in these subjects became my foremost priority.
 Therefore, my mornings were well spent on training with our soldiers on the equipment.
-By noon it was too warm for any worthwhile learning and I used the rest of the day to familiarise with the soldiers by interviewing them at my office.
+By noon it was too warm for any worthwhile learning, and I used the rest of the day to familiarise with the soldiers by interviewing them at my office.
 Please read https://rejinces.net/2015/12/28/firstmlname/

 When I moved in to command, I had four boxes – two for my personal belongings and two housing my desktop computer, printer, scanner and various other accessories.
 My personal computer was the only functional computer in our Regiment then.